krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 |------------|--------|
 | Python, JavaScript, HTML, SQL database, R, C, additional Python sub-projects | 1 each |

-For instance, the Modomics database scored a **3** at the time I was maintaining it: There was a Python web server (TurboGears), a PostGreSQL database, and lots of HTML code.
-I did not count the JavaScript components, because they were imported as ready-made components that were never modified or even looked at.
+For instance, in the Modomics database I was maintaining **thre** components: There was a Python web server (TurboGears), a PostGreSQL database, and lots of HTML code.
+I did not count the JavaScript components, because they were imported as ready-made scripts that were never modified or even looked at.

 ### How many platforms do you support?
 They said Python is platform-independent.
-That doesn't mean everything works everywhere.
-As a minimum, if your program supports Linux and Mac, you need to test it on Linux and Mac.
+That doesn`t mean everything works on any platform automatically.
+You need to test it.
+For instance, if your program supports Linux and MacOS, you need to test it on Linux and MacOS.
 That adds another dimension to complexity:

 | platform     | points |
 |--------------|--------|